Data furnace: Security

 There are concerns about the security of these servers, as they would be stored on private properties unmonitored.
 Unlike traditional data centers that are constantly monitored, data furnaces should be treated as the most insecure environment for data storage.
 For the best security, each server would have a device to prevent tampering.
 Furthermore, all of the data on these servers would have to be encrypted so that no one except the person requesting the data would have access to it.

 Applications

-A few companies around the world are commercialising this concept around the world.
+A few companies are commercialising this concept around the world.
 A German company Cloud&Heat offers hot water heated by a distributed data center installed in the premises.
 French company Qarnot computing developed a radiator that heats with embedded processors and sells the computing power generated.